 Local news is in a crisis around the country, and in New Mexico in particular.
 New Mexico has 5 counties with no newspapers and 20 counties with only one newspaper, according to “news deserts” research at the University of North Carolina.
-Most recently we have lost newspapers in Los Alamos and in Lincoln County.
+Most recently we have lost newspapers in Los Alamos and in Lincoln County as well as a round of layoffs in Doña Ana and Luna County.
 These news deserts lack timely information, especially during the COVID-19 pandemic, leading to misinformation online and rumors spreading among the population.
 A lack of local news and information is a threat to democracy, which depends on civic participation.

 Support Your Local Newsroom Today!